mykakugaya/mykakugaya/README.md

 ### Hi there 👋 My name is Myka! (my-kuh) 😊

 - 💬 I am a software engineer and full-stack web developer, currently pursuing my BA in Computer Science at Boston University (expected graduation 6/2022 👩‍🎓).
-My passion for software development grew after taking UCLA's Full-Stack Web Development Bootcamp in 2020, where I collaborated with mentors and teams to create web projects in Javascript and React.
+My passion for software development grew after taking UCLA's Full-Stack Web Development Bootcamp in 2020, where I collaborated with mentors and teams to create full-stack web projects in Javascript and React.

 - ✔️ My most recently completed project is [Tempo Keeper](https://github.com/mykakugaya/tempo-keeper), an Android mobile application in Java with a Firebase backend that allows users to customize their running routes and play music that dynamically changes to match their live running pace.
 I worked with an agile development team on a weekly scrum master rotation to implement Spotify, Google Directions, and Google Elevations APIs.